JimmyDuong00/docs.ottertech/content/index.md

 ---
-title: 00 Welcome to OtterDocs!
+title: 00 Welcome to OtterBrain!
 ---
 This is my personal site on projects I am learning about.